 These examples of successful outsourcing are a testament to the power of outsourced processes in fueling growth and business in the long run.

 1. Alibaba: Website Development

-When it comes to outsourcing, China and India would spring to mind as vendor countries, with low-cost manufacturing and labor work.
+When it comes to outsourcing, China and India will spring to mind as vendor countries with low-cost manufacturing and labor work.
 However, Alibaba turned the stereotype on its head with an opposite problem.

 Such successful outsourcing examples demonstrate the importance of locating the most superior talent pool to support your business scaling plans, even if it’s overseas.

 This is easily one of the most discussed examples of a successful outsourcing story.